3d Architectural Rendering Services – In-House vs Archviz Studios

 MORE RESOURCEFUL – As a 3d visualization studio is specifically dedicated to creating high quality and photorealistic renderings, they are usually far more resourceful than your typical architectural firm in terms of 3D content.
 Their 3D model databases are usually much larger, often spending years curating materials for 3D model databases with tens of thousands of models of plants, furniture and even modeled parts of cities.
 In simpler terms, this means that using external render services can allow you to put whatever you want in an image, and is able to make it look exactly the way you want it to.

 COST – Rather than paying per project, many in-house artists are paid a fixed salary, making it complicated to determine production costs per project and also meaning that you’re having to pay artists even if there’s no projects coming in.
 On top of this, there’s taxes, training and recruitment costs, making hiring in-house artists often much more costly than working with a 3D rendering company.
 In fact, According to Glassdoor statistics, the average salary for a 3D artist in NYC is $70,810, around $43 per hour, which approximately the hourly rate of a top-notch studio in Eastern Europe or Latin America.

-QUALITY – This was already mentioned earlier on, but it’s worth reinstating that it’s very likely that a 3d rendering studio will trump in-house capabilities when it comes to high quality and photorealistic rendering work, whilst not having to worry about any of the costs mentioned above.
-Most high-quality 3D visualization studios are experienced in working with different types of firms so it’s very likely you can use their expertise to take your architectural visualization work to the next level.
+QUALITY – This was already mentioned earlier on, but it’s worth reinstating that it’s very likely that a 3d rendering studio will trump in-house capabilities when it comes to high quality exterior and interior design rendering work, whilst not having to worry about any of the costs mentioned above.
+Most high-quality 3D visualization studios are experienced in working with different types of firms so it’s very likely you can use their expertise to take your 3d architectural rendering work to the next level.